Hypro999/racy-django/README.md

 Increase the number of gunicorn workers.
 Open up `config/django.env` and change the value of the GUNICORN_WORKERS variable.
 Setting it to 1 will lead to no race conditions since these are sync workers.
-Setting it to a higher value will lead to more overwritting if race conditions were possible.
+Setting it to a higher value will lead to more overwritting changes made to an account's balance if race conditions were possible.
-e.g. with 3 workers and -wait=0 when using make_requests contacting
+e.g. with 3 workers and -wait=0 when using make_requests to contact
-atomic_long_delay, you could expect every batch of 3 concurrent requests to result in overwriting each other (due to the present race condition).
+atomic_long_delay, you could expect every batch of 3 concurrent requests to result in overwriting each other's changes made to balance (due to the present race condition).
-Thus only around 10/3 requests would result in actually increasing the balance.
-All transactions would be recorded though, since we're always making a new one and not modifying existing ones (the database handles race conditions at this level, not us at the web application level).
+Thus only around 1/3 of the requests would result in actually increasing the balance.
+All transactions would be still recorded though, since we're always making a new one and not modifying existing ones (the database handles race conditions at this level, not us at the web application level).
 Restart the docker containers with `docker-compose restart` for the changes to take effect (or just restart the `racy_app_1` container individually).